 University of Melbourne 3 Minute Thesis Competition

-The 1st and 2nd heats included some top quality presentations.
-Thanks to everyone who took-part!
-Congratulations to these competitors going through to the semis:
+The heats have given us some top quality presentations.
+Thanks to everyone who's taken part so far.
+Congratulations to the people below going through to the semi-finals on Tuesday 2 and Thursday 4 September:

 - Jared Horvath from Psychological Sciences with Electrical Brain Modulation: Science or Science-Fiction